wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

 ```
     int MPI_Recv(void *buf, int count, MPI_Datatype datatype, int source, int tag, MPI_Comm comm, MPI_Status *status)
 ```
-* `buf` --- pointer to the start of the buffer to recieve the message
+* `buf` --- pointer to the start of the buffer to receive the message
 * `count` --- maximum number of elements the buffer can hold
 * `datatype` --- MPI data type of each element
 * `source` --- rank of source process ---  `MPI_ANY_SOURCE` matches any process